For a limited time, Digital Authority Partners is offering a FREE content & SEO audit to IT companies and marketers interested in assessing the...

 Trust is a hard thing to build no matter your company size and whether you’re a financial advisor, loan issuer, or savings product.
 Whatever your specialty is, making people trust you is the single most important factor you need to solve for in order to gain new customers.

 So how do you build trust?

 Well, to be frank, we can talk for hours on the various ways we can help you build trust with your audience.
 But let’s distill it to three major strategies that are tried and true and apply to any aspect of financial marketing.

 Second, Millennials and Generation Z’ers are all about engaging with brands via digital channels.
-So make sure your mobile responsive website and mobile apps (if applicable) look sleek and modern – just like your customers.
-For example, a recent study in the UK predicts that over 70% of young people will manage their financial lives exclusively via digital channels by 2023.
+So make sure your mobile responsive website and mobile apps (if applicable) look sleek and modern - just like your customers.
+A recent study in the UK predicts that over 70% of young people will manage their financial lives exclusively via digital channels by 2023.

-Third, build social proof (more on that below as well!) by working with role models and celebrities who can endorse your product.
+Third, build social proof (more on that below) by working with role models and celebrities who can endorse your product.
 We live in an age where most young people look up to various social media influencers in order to make the next investment or use the next financial product.

 This is incredibly important for financial services companies.
 Just look at these two stats side by side:

 - 84% of Millennials don’t trust ads coming from traditional media campaigns